kristianmandrup/red-elements/packages/red-runtime/VSC-Debug.md

 ### Next Step

-Once we have done configuration file click on debug menu on left siderbar as below image and we have our test in dropdown as display below image **Jest Test** for ready to run
+Once we have done configuration file click on debug menu on left sidebar as below image and we have our test in dropdown as display below image **Jest Test** for ready to run

 ![Debug and Run Test menu](./images/VSDebug.png)

-Run the test and we got below message fro started debuggng
+Run the test and we got below message fro started debugging

 ```bash
 Debugging with inspector protocol because Node.js v8.9.4 was detected.